operate-first/support/README.md

 3. The Mass Open Cloud (MOC) is the production cloud resource where projects are run.

-### Observing
+### Observing and interacting with the Ops team

 Projects are expected to work with the ops team in the open in github https://github.com/operate-first There is also work done to manage the infrastructure that can be found in the Open Infrastructure Labs project https://github.com/open-infrastructure-labs

-To see what’s happening right now, chat is done on google chat in a room called “Operate First Ops”.
+To see what’s happening right now, chat is done in the slack channel https://app.slack.com/client/T01SKMNPRUG/C01RF4SPNDD
-You may need a specific invite to it, if so let one of the folks here know

-There is an associated mailing list hosted by the MOC: Operate-first-users https://chat.google.com/room/AAAAAYpDdc8 Open Infrastructure Labs also has a mailing list: Openinfralabs http://lists.opendev.org/cgi-bin/mailman/listinfo/openinfralabs
+There is an associated mailing list hosted by the MOC: Operate-first-users https://chat.google.com/room/AAAAAYpDdc8

+Open Infrastructure Labs also has a mailing list: Openinfralabs http://lists.opendev.org/cgi-bin/mailman/listinfo/openinfralabs
 You can view a dashboard in the OI Labs github to see an overview of what’s happening https://github.com/orgs/open-infrastructure-labs/projects/2

 ### Bring your project

-To get connected and bring your project to the MOC, first bring it to the “MOC Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8AM US Eastern time. (even numbered weeks for 2020) Meeting url: https://meet.google.com/kea-qtds-enp?authuser=0&hs=122.
+To get connected and investigate bringing your project to the MOC, you can join the general mailing list at https://listman.redhat.com/mailman/listinfo/operate-first and introduce it.

+Next step is bringing the discussion to the “MOC Operate First Project Coordination meeting”, which is held on alternate Wednesday’s 8AM US Eastern time. (even numbered weeks for 2020) Meeting url: https://meet.google.com/kea-qtds-enp?authuser=0&hs=122. (email bburns@redhat.com for an invite).

-There is another bi-weekly meeting that shares the same time slot, called “MOC/ODH sprint planning” and it is primarily focused on planning the activities involving the fundamentals of the cloud environment.
+There is another bi-weekly meeting an the alternate Wednesdays at 8:30 AM US Eastern time, called “MOC/ODH sprint planning” and it is primarily focused on the Ops team planning.
 (Odd numbered weeks for 2021) Meeting url: https://meet.google.com/xeg-usjr-sau?authuser=0&hs=122

 More detailed information on onboarding to a cluster can be found here: https://www.operate-first.cloud/users/support/docs/onboarding_to_cluster.md

-Projects are expected to create document here with a brief description of the project and limks to their repo.

 ### Understanding the environment